Perpetual Futures Terms of Service

 "Unrealised P/L" means the profit or loss on an open Position calculated using the Mark Price (or other methodology stated in the FAQ and Disclosures), which has not yet been realised by closing the Position.

-"Shortfall" means any negative balance, deficit, or unpaid amount owed by the User to Crypto Wallet arising from the Perpetual Service, including where losses, fees, Funding Payments, or liquidation outcomes exceed available Margin.
+"Shortfall" means any negative balance, deficit, or unpaid amount arising from the Perpetual Service, including where losses, fees, Funding Payments, or liquidation outcomes exceed available Margin.

 "Position" means the User's open exposure under a Perpetual Contract (long or short), as recorded in the Crypto Wallet interface.